rust-lang/rust/text/0000-cargo-prepublish.md

 `[replace]` replacement!

 At this time, though, it is not planned to deprecate the `[replace]` section, nor remove it.
-After the `[augment]` section is implemented, if it ends up working out this may change.
-If after a few cycles on stable the `[augment]` section seems to be working well we can issue an official deprecation for `[replace]`, printing a warning if it's still used.
+After the `[patch]` section is implemented, if it ends up working out this may change.
+If after a few cycles on stable the `[patch]` section seems to be working well we can issue an official deprecation for `[replace]`, printing a warning if it's still used.

-Documentation, however, will immediately begin to recommend `[augment]` over `[replace]`.
+Documentation, however, will immediately begin to recommend `[patch]` over `[replace]`.

 # How We Teach This
 [how-we-teach-this]: #how-we-teach-this

-Augmentation is a feature intended for large-scale projects spanning many repos and crates, where you want to make something like an atomic change across the repos.
+Patching is a feature intended for large-scale projects spanning many repos and crates, where you want to make something like an atomic change across the repos.
 As such, it should likely be explained in a dedicated section for large-scale Cargo usage, which would also include build system integration and